Sound can be a powerful tool for getting things done. Here's our guide to headphones, earbuds, and the soundtrack for focus.

 Choose: Upbeat music without lyrics, or choose white noise.
 Classical Baroque music fits well into this category, or try lists such as Productive Morning on Spotify.
 For expert-designed music, consider video-game music.
 It's composed specifically to keep you on-task, but not bored.

-Psychology: The right music can improve performance on creative tasks, but there's a few studies that suggest that lyrics suck up brain processing power, even if you think you're not paying attention to them (they put the brain on overdrive and increase cortisol).
+Psychology: The right music can improve performance on creative tasks, but there are a few studies that suggest that lyrics suck up brain processing power, even if you think you're not paying attention to them (they put the brain on overdrive and increase cortisol).
 Other studies suggest that uptempo classical music (ie Baroque) aligns with our brain waves when we're doing complex problem solving and general intense thinking.

 If you're an introvert: Consider using white-noise and nature sounds